isc-projects/kea/doc/sphinx/kea-messages.rst

 This error message is emitted when an unexpected error occurred while attempting to resume the thread pool.
-This error is highly unlikely and indicates a programmatic issue that should be reported as defect.
+This error is highly unlikely and indicates a programmatic issue that should be reported as a defect.

 RADIUS_SERVER_CONFIGURED
 ========================